fungenomics/CoRAL/README.md

 mode: "pretrain"

 # target directory
-output_dir: <output directory for the annotation workflow>
+output_dir: <output directory for the annotation pipeline>

 ### Description of some non-tool specific parameters
 references:
       <reference_name_1>:
             expression: <path to expression matrix, seurat object or single cell experiment>
             labels: <path to labels files>
-            output_dir_benchmark: <output directory for the benchmarking workflow>
+            output_dir_benchmark: <output directory for the benchmarking pipeline>

 # methods to run
 tools_to_run: